 There have been reports of patients feeling more open to new ideas in the discussion with the therapist, thus that also may be the case why psychedelics tend to have healing potential.

 For mental health issues in psychedelic therapies, patients consume drugs that contain plant chemicals, which can induce psychedelic effects, such as hallucination, elevated state of consciousness, and sharpening of the senses.
-These include LSD and psilocybin from hallucinogenic mushrooms.
+These include LSD and psilocybin from hallucinogenic mushrooms, which are used in innovative mental health treatment approaches.
 There are forms of therapy where synthetically derived psychedelics are used in therapy such as MDMA or Ketamine.

 Most of the time psychedelic treatment is combined with other more traditional forms of psychological treatments, to offer other forms of support and make sure that the outcome is successful.
 However, sometimes doctors do prescribe this treatment on its own.